Pierre Robin Sequence Austin

 Treatment options center around this concept of maintaining adequate breathing and feeding as it relates to the position of the lower jaw.
 If an infant breathes and feeds well with lateral (side) or prone (tummy) positioning, then the infant is monitored closely and allowed time for the lower jaw to grow.
 As the mandible grows, the tongue moves forward and an infant with mild PRS can, in a sense, outgrow the condition.

 If eating and breathing remain impaired despite positional changes, then additional measures are considered.
 The first treatment is the nasopharyngeal airway.
 This may require weekly changes from one side to the other over the span of several months.
 This measure enables additional time for the lower jaw to grow, which moves the tongue forward, away from the airway passage.

 If the breathing and feeding impairment is more substantial, then surgical options should be discussed.
 These include a tongue-lip adhesion, a tracheostomy and mandibular distraction osteogenesis.
 At Wellspring, we work to avoid tracheostomies and tongue-lip adhesions whenever possible.
 Instead, we favor what is called “distraction osteogenesis,” which refers to a procedure in which both sides of the lower jaw bone are separated and then a titanium plate slowly moves the jaw bone forward over the span of 2-3 weeks.

 Mandibular distraction is a procedure that is often performed in children with jaw deformities such as micrognathia (small jaw) in Pierre-Robin Sequence or with Hemifacial Microsomia(asymmetric jaw).
 This procedure takes approximately 3 hours, and, in some cases, the infant will need to keep a breathing tube for 1-3 days after the procedure.
-The patient remains in the hospital 3-5 days after surgery.
+Recovering Austin patients remain in the hospital 3-5 days after surgery.